-The Surb Gayane Church is located in Echmiadzin town – the religious center of Armenia.
+The Church of Saint Gayane is located in Echmiadzin town – the religious center of Armenia.
 The church was built by the order of Catholicos Ezra in 630.
 The place for the church was not chosen randomly.
 In this very place, there was a chapel in which Gayane, the abbess of Christian virgins, was martyred by the hands of Armenian King Trdat.
 Gayane was later elevated to the rank of saints.
 Now the relics of Saint Gayane are buried in the southern part of the church.

 In 1652 the church was reconstructed, and in 1683 a gallery was added to the western façade.
 Here is located a necropolis with the buried hierarchs of the Armenian clergy.

-The Surb Gayane Church, like other churches on the territory of Etchmiadzin, is listed as a UNESCO World Heritage Site.
+Saint Gayane Church, like other churches on the territory of Etchmiadzin, is listed as a UNESCO World Heritage Site.